Prepatellar Bursitis Symptoms

 When you have bursitis in your knee, regular knee movements can be painful which limits your range of motion.
 If bursitis is left untreated the inflammation can increase, causing more pain, limiting movement even more and eventually weakness in the leg muscles and tendons can set in.
 As you lose strength in your quadriceps, your legs may begin to give out during daily activities.

 Swelling at the front of the knee is usually evident with prepatellar bursitis and often appears as an abscess on the kneecap.
 This swelling may appear immediately following trauma, over a couple of hours, or gradually over time as the bursa becomes more irritated.

 You may also notice warmth and visible redness on your skin in the area as inflammation in the bursa and along the tendons becomes more severe.

 It is important to treat bursitis in the early stages to reduce these symptoms, minimize tissue damage and maintain motion and strength in your knee.
 Eliminate any squatting, repetitive knee bending, crossing your legs, kneeling, or any other activities that add pressure on your bursa.
-By treating your knee bursitis in the early stages with cold therapy and Blood Flow Stimulation Therapy™, you are more likely to prevent long-term damage and chronic conditions from setting in.
+By treating your knee bursitis in the early stages with cold and Circulation Boost, you are more likely to prevent long-term damage and chronic conditions from setting in.